Cracking the code on NHS pay rate escalations

 Leveraging the power of a neural network model – a sophisticated AI deep learning system inspired by the workings of the human brain – they analysed past data to make these predictions.
 The model uses interconnected nodes, much like neurons, to process information and forecast potential escalations.
 The ultimate goal is to alert users as early as possible if a shift is likely to be escalated, giving them the opportunity to act swiftly and secure a better rate.

-And what did we find out?
+And what did we find out that can impact NHS staffing?

 The team uncovered some valuable findings through their research.
 Their analysis revealed a striking pattern: the shorter the lead time between the request for a shift and the shift’s start date, the higher the rate of escalation.
 In really simple terms, the closer we get to the shift’s start time, the more likely we are to see an increase in escalations.
 This is particularly evident with STR 3+ medics: the grade with the highest number of escalated shifts this year.